umccr/data-portal-apis/docs/pipeline/portal_run_id.md

 Once the analysis run has been concluded, we can drive the results back; enter into the Portal Pipeline database for traceability and/or further data warehousing purpose.
 Often, this process need to comply with Portal [Metadata](metadata.md).

-In summary, the `portal_run_id` is formula-based and, systematic scheme for herding the analysis run records into Portal Pipeline database; either with data "late binding" process or automated tracking process; so that one person (or a system event) would start the analysis without the wait and, still be consistent by following standard operation procedure (SOP) and best practises.
+In summary, the `portal_run_id` is formula-based and, systematic scheme for herding the analysis run records into Portal Pipeline database; either with "out-of-band" process or automated tracking process; so that one person (or a system event) would start the analysis without the wait and, still be consistent by following standard operation procedure (SOP) and best practises.